laundromatzat/laundromatzat/README.md

-# Laundromatzat – Simplified Portfolio
+# Laundromatzat Digital Atelier (Monorepo)

-A simplified, static version of the Laundromatzat creative portfolio.
-This repository contains the frontend code configured to run as a static site, making it easy to deploy and manage without backend servers.
+Welcome to the **Laundromatzat** monorepo.
+This repository houses the main creative portfolio and a suite of specialized tools.

-## Features
+## 🛠️ Quick Start

-- **Static Architecture**: Built with React and Vite.
-No backend server required.
-- **AI Assistant**: Integrated directly into the client using Google's Gemini Flash model.
-- **Easy Content Management**: Add new projects by editing a single JSON file.
-- **Responsive Design**: Tailored for all devices.
+This project is configured as a single workspace with shared dependencies where possible.

-## Prerequisites
+### Prerequisites

-- Node.js 18 or newer.
+- Node.js 18+
-- A Google Gemini API Key (for the AI assistant).
+- Google Gemini API Key (for Portfolio AI tools).
+- LM Studio (optional, for Paystub Analyzer local LLM).

-## Setup
+### Setup

 1.  **Install dependencies**